-In a typical week, a student will have around 15-18 contact hours of teaching during theory weeks.
-The precise contact hours will depend on the year of study as in the final year there is normally slightly less contact time in order to do more independent study.
+In a typical week, a full-time student will have around 15-18 contact hours of teaching during theory weeks.
+For part-time students (apprenticeship route only) students will have around 10-12 contact hours of teaching during theory weeks.
+The precise contact hours will depend on the part of the programme they are studying as in the final part there is normally slightly less contact time in order to do more independent study.
 This allows the completion of a dissertation, a sustained piece of individual work, which critically and ethically engages with professional practice, relevant to the students' chosen field of practice.
-Contact time

-Typically, class contact time per day will be structured around:
+Typically, students will complete 2-3 contact days per week, class contact time per day will be structured around: